mahdiyazdani/Hypermarket/docs/hero-product.md

 * Optionally, check the **Full Height** checkbox, when enabled the product hero will intelligently resize the fill the browser window on page load.
 * **Save & Publish**.

+!> You can toggle the visibility and reorder the hero product component position using the [homepage control](homepage control) section.

+?> If there are no components displaying in the WordPress customizer for **Hero Product** you may not yet have the default Hypermarket homepage template configured and [set as the front page](setup-homepage-template) of your WordPress site as the **Hero Product** customizer settings will only display if you have this page template set as the front page of your site.

 ## Shortcode

 You can add the product hero component to any page using the ```[hypermarket-plus-hero-product]``` shortcode.
 Also, it is possible to pass the following attributes to the shortcode to create custom hero elements.